• Skip to main content

 After you have let your cheese breathe for 24-48 hours in the refrigerator you need to let it "mellow."

-You will need to place it in an airtight container such as a zip lock bag, or better yet, a vacuum sealed bag and put it back in the refrigerator for at least 2 WEEKS.
+You will need to place it in an airtight container such as a zip lock bag, or better yet, a vacuum sealed bag and put it back in the refrigerator for ideally 1-2 WEEKS.

 We know, it's hard to wait and you want to try it now, but trust us, it will be sooooo much better in a couple weeks.